Fetching primary parquet sources and computing exhibits.

 Services exports per capita vs GDP per capita, 2023

-log(svcpc) = -7.18 + 1.52 · log(gdppc) fit on 171 country observations; it explains 81% of the cross-sectional variance.
-Points well below the line are the services gap: those countries export less than the income-elasticity benchmark would predict. cite
+Each dot is one country.
+The regression line is log(svcpc) = -7.18 + 1.52 · log(gdppc) fit on 171 country observations; it explains 81% of the cross-sectional variance.
+Points well below the line are the services gap: those countries export less than the income-elasticity benchmark would predict.

 Pick an ISO3 country (?iso3=BGD, ?iso3=VNM, ?iso3=PHL, etc.) to see its services-export mix against income peers.